mstatt/tr-104/README.md

 -- Open the test/js/main.js in an editor to verify that the contents are obfuscated.

--- Open the test/css/main.css to verify that is is the only css fle and that it has been auto-prefixed and minified.
+-- Open the test/css/main.css to verify that it is the only css file and that it has been auto-prefixed and minified.

 **********************Run the following command in the terminal***************
 >>gulp stageprod